Baden-Baden & the Black Forest

 Six nights staying at the stylish 5-star Steigenberger Icon Europäischer Hof Baden Baden, located in the heart of beautiful Baden-Baden.

-Four nights staying at the luxurious 5-star Mandarin Oriental in Munich.
+Three nights staying at the luxurious 5-star Mandarin Oriental in Munich.

 A welcome dinner and other delicious meals as listed in the itinerary, at restaurants carefully selected by Hayllar Music Tours.